 Icon Management Inc. is the brainchild of sport agent Kimberly N. Holland.
 During her last year of law school, Holland had stumbled on still another kind of legal career.
-Olympic medalist Terrence Trammell, a talented track athlete, was dissatisfied with his sports agent, and asked Holland to replace him.
+An Olympic medalist was dissatisfied with his sports agent, and asked Holland to replace him.

-Holland had little interest in sports, but Trammell was persistent and persuasive.
+Holland had little interest in sports, but the talented athlete was persistent and persuasive.
 He had confidence that Holland could perform well as a sports agent, and after many prayers, she finally agreed to give it a try.

 Icon's mission is to provide its athletes with the foundation to attain the highest possible level of success.